maxcollombin/docker-postgis/README.md

 ## Description

-Docker-compose default instance to run PostGIS and pgAdmin in docker containers
+Docker-compose default instance to run PostGIS and pgAdmin4 in docker containers

+## Setup
+1. Copy the given sample env file and adapt it to your environment: `cp .env.sample .env`
+2. Run `docker-compose up --detach` to start the composition.

 ## References